 Can I book a tour on the day of my visit?

-- There are two tours to book in advance online.
-All the other tours can be booked on the day.
-Just book at reception when you arrive.
+- There are three tours to book in advance online.
+All the other tours can be booked on the day at reception when you arrive.

 Please note that during school holidays we advise you to arrive early (we open at 10am) to book your places, as the underground tours are often all fully booked up by midday.